Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

 Figure~\ref{fig:rd_sine} illustrates the parameter space $(T^*, A^*)$ and the corresponding drag reduction rates ($R_D$) for 14 sinusoidal pulsating waveforms.
 Here, $R_D$ in percent is expressed by the following equation:

-where $C_f = \tau_w^* / (\frac{1}{2}{u_b^*}^2)$ is the skin friction coefficient, and $C_{f, \mathrm{Blasius}} = 0.0791 Re_b^{-1/4}$ is the reference value based on the Blasius formula~\cite{Schlichting}.
+where $C_f = \tau_w^* / (\frac{1}{2}{u_b^*}^2)$ is the skin friction coefficient, and $C_{f, \mathrm{Blasius}} = 0.0791 Re_b^{-1/4}$ is the reference value based on the Blasius formula~\citep{Schlichting}.
 To characterize the properties of each pulsating flow, the figure displays the drag reduction rate ($R_D$) as a color contour.
 The figure indicates that increasing both $T^*$ and $A^*$ leads to an increase in the drag reduction rate.
 Specifically, relaminarization occurs in the regime where both $T^*$ and $A^*$ exceed approximately 8.
 In this regime, a maximum drag reduction rate of 86\% is achieved.
+In the present study, relaminarization is defined as a phenomenon in which the spatially averaged Reynolds shear stress falls below a threshold value of 0.01.
+Following relaminarization, certain pulsation waveforms are able to sustain a laminar state, whereas others periodically revert to turbulence.
+In this paper, the former behavior is referred to as relaminarization, while the latter is termed an intermittent laminar--turbulent transition.

 Using the spline interpolation method detailed in Table~\ref{tab:spline}, 52 arbitrary non-sinusoidal waveforms were generated.
 Figure~\ref{fig:map_arb} shows the drag reduction rate ($R_D$) for each flow, plotted against the period and the acceleration-phase mean pressure gradient ($A_{acc}$; calculated where $-\left<{\mathrm{d}p}^*/{\mathrm{d}z}^*\right> > 2$), which serves as an index of pulsation amplitude. $A_{acc}$ is defined as the time-averaged pressure gradient over the acceleration phase: